-- Fail to Stop at the Scene of an Accident is criminal charge under the Criminal Code of Canada
+Fail to Stop at the scene of an accident is a criminal charge under the Criminal Code of Canada with the following penalties:

-The reason the police may consider a charge under the criminal code is usually because of the seriousness of the accident.
+The reason the police may consider a charge under the criminal code is usually due to the seriousness of the accident, or the location of the accident.

-Usually a charge of Fail to Stop at the Scene of an Accident is laid where a death or personal injury has occurred.
+Usually, a charge of Fail to Stop at the Scene of an Accident is laid where there is:

 Fail to Remain under the Highway Traffic Act is normally laid by the police where there is only property damage involved.